 |ANZ||$0.74||5.4%||4th Nov 2010|

 |WBC||$0.74||6.1%||8th Nov 2010|

-- The recent natural disasters are unlikely to have an impact on the assets of the Banks.
-However, profits are likely to be affected on the claims through insurers.
+- The recent natural disasters are unlikely to have an impact.
+On the assets of the Banks.
+However, profits are likely to be affected by the claims through insurers.

 - Expected slower pace of credit growth compared with the previous few decades, which historically (20 years) is 11 to 12%

 - Consumers are saving at a much higher rate and reducing their debt.